Isuzu Faster: Third generation (TF; 1988)

 For the third generation (TF), introduced in 1988, the domestic Japanese lineup was divided into two, with the "Faster" label used on rear-wheel drive versions with four-wheel drives now sold as the Isuzu Rodeo.
 Rodeo became the name used in most markets for this car, but the profusion of labels for different markets continued.
 Versions sold in the Americas were called Isuzu Pickup and Chevrolet LUV.
 In the United Kingdom, the pickup was called Isuzu TF and also Bedford Brava from 1988 until 1991 when the Bedford brand was dropped and it became the Vauxhall Brava.
 The Isuzu was also sold in mainland Europe along with the Opel Campo.
 This Opel branding was also utilized in the Middle East, parts of North Africa and some Asian countries.

 Holden Rodeo was the only name used in Australasia, with the Isuzu KB name used in South Africa and some other markets.
 The names Isuzu Faster-Z, Isuzu TFR, and Honda Tourmaster were used in Thailand.
 A Thai-market SUV based on the TF was sold as the Thairung Adventure, produced in semi-knocked-down by Thai Rung Union Car.
 Names used in other markets include: Chevrolet T-Series (Egypt), Isuzu Ippon (Israel), Isuzu Fuego (Philippines), and as the Isuzu Invader in the north-eastern parts of Malaysia (Sabah).
 License built copies have been sold as the Jinbei SY10 series, Foton Aoling T-Series in China, where the car has served as a basis for innumerable local copies, authorized and unauthorized.

 In Japan, two-wheel drive versions were called "Isuzu Faster", with the "Rodeo" name reserved for four-wheel drive units.
 In 1992, an updated version of the 4JB1 2.8-litre turbodiesel with direct injection was introduced; while the original 2.8 has 100 PS, the direct-injected version offered 110 PS at 3,600 rpm and 23.0 kgm of torque at 2,300 rpm.
 Japanese sales ended in 1994 without replacement, although export markets continued to receive the vehicle until replaced by the D-Max from 2002.

-Isuzu Japan had Yokohama Motor Sales manufacture from 1990 to 1993 a 4 berth camper on the Isuzu Rodeo TFS55H chassis platform.
-This was the popular 4WD version which gave offroad accessibility and comfort.
-This option only came in the 2.8 litre 4JB1T engine option and 5 Speed manual with low/high transferbox.
-There was no automatic options offered.
+From 1990 to 1993, Isuzu Japan had Yokohama Motor Sales manufacture a four-berth camper on the Isuzu Rodeo TFS55H chassis platform.
+This was the 4WD version which gave offroad accessibility and comfort.
+This model only came with the 2.8 litre 4JB1T turbo-diesel engine and 5-speed manual transmission with low/high transferbox.
+There was no automatic option on offer.